Resize and position layout items using percents or pixels (custom channel)

-If using pixels, this value is the item's height, in pixels, with a maximum pixel width (i.e. frame size) identified in your channel's encoding settings Configure encoding.
+If using pixels, this value is the item's height, in pixels, with a maximum pixel width (i.e. frame size) identified in your channel's encoding settings Configure encoding (custom local channels).

 |7||The percentage of blank space (or number of pixels) from the top downward on the layout's vertical axis.
 (I.e. the item is displaced 10%, or 200px, from the top down).|

 The easiest way to resize a layout item is to use the center adjustment boxes (annotated as #3 and #6 in the image above) on each of the horizontal and vertical axes to set your item's width and height respectively.
-You can also use your mouse cursor to select the corners and manipulate them into the size you want.
-Hold the shift key while doing so to keep the frame size constant.
-If you need to crop your image, see Crop a video source.
+If you need to crop your image, see Add a video source (custom channel).

 An important consideration when resizing layout items